Top tips for carrying out patient and public involvement activities during COVID-19

 This fund will operate for the current financial year while funds last, then the scheme will be reviewed.

-If you have any questions or require further details of how to apply for the fund do not hesitate to contact Dr Steven Blackburn directly at Keele University (Tel: 01782 734846).
+If you have any questions or require further details of how to apply for the fund do not hesitate to contact Dr Steven Blackburn directly at Birmingham University.

 We undertake a number of regional activities to deliver our aim to promote and support excellence in public involvement in research design throughout the West Midlands.
-Our work plan is will also implement the RDS National Public Involvement Community Strategy and deliver the recommendations in the NIHR Going the Extra Mile report.
+Our work plan is will also implement the RDS National Public Involvement Community Strategy and deliver the recommendations in the NIHR Going the Extra Mile Report (available to read as a pdf or HTML version).

 We will deliver the following objectives in the West Midlands: